A season for Feng Shui and getting ready for the harvest and for the stillness of winter. This is Fall.

 Detox Your SPACES

-2 Bring fresh air and daylight into your room by cleaning your mirrors and windows.
-I do this every season, just did it and it makes me SO happy!
-It creates a cleaner appearance for your space but also avoids stagnation where negativity can metaphorically linger and “cloud your vision.”
+- Bring fresh air and daylight into your room by cleaning your mirrors and windows.
+This does not only creates a cleaner appearance for your space but also avoids stagnation where negativity can metaphorically foster.

-4 Freshen up with Paint.
+- Freshen up with Paint.
 Make it fresh.
-In many parts of the world, the whole house gets a new painting and color scheme to be ready for the Winter Holidays.
+In many parts of the world, the whole house gets a new painting and color scheme ready for the Winter Holidays.

 - Allow at least 1/4 of the space to be open and available.
 1/4 of the bookshelf, closet, filing cabinets, or drawers.
 This creates ease of flow and invites more goodness into your life as you are preempting a welcoming for future possessions.
 Nature abhors a vacuum, so create the space for “nature” to fill it with what you want: more clients, more space, a new romance.
 (Join me for Romancing the Home Webinar to learn how to call in your beloved.)

 - Be sure your metal objects work perfectly (scissors, knives are sharp, car is in order).
 Because we create that which we see, Feng Shui recommends that you do not display knives or swords unless you want to create the energy of conflict or sharpness.